huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 client and server will have to use orderly connection closure mechanisms and manage the potential loss of data if closing on one end conflicts with opening of a stream on the other end.

-QUESTION: The server originated PUSH requests are expected to be delivered in order.
-Is it possible to guarantee this order without a control stream?

 ## No Specific Middlebox Bypass Mechanism